investindex/Advanced/README.md

 12% [AVUV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-u-s-small-cap-value-etf.html)/[DFSV](https://us.dimensional.com/etfs/dfsv/us-small-cap-value-etf) + 8% [AVLV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-us-large-cap-value-etf.html)/[DFUV](https://us.dimensional.com/etfs/dfuv/us-marketwide-value-etf) + 6% [AVDV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-international-small-cap-value-etf.html)/[DISV](https://us.dimensional.com/etfs/disv/international-small-cap-value-etf) + 4% [AVIV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-international-large-cap-value-etf.html)/[DFIV](https://us.dimensional.com/etfs/dfiv/international-value-etf) + 8% [AVES](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-emerging-markets-value-etf.html)/[DFEV](https://us.dimensional.com/etfs/dfev/emerging-markets-value-etf) + 8% [QVAL](https://etfsite.alphaarchitect.com/qval/) + 4% [IVAL](https://etfsite.alphaarchitect.com/ival/)

+Again, this allocation heavily overweights value stocks and is very different than VT.
+BLNDX holds cap-weighted stocks in developed markets.

 &nbsp;

 &nbsp;

 ## Seeking a Dragon Portfolio

 Chris Cole of Artemis Capital Management wrote a paper in 2020 proposing a 100-year portfolio he called the Dragon Portfolio.
 By 100-year portfolio, he meant a portfolio that you're confident will grow and protect your wealth for the next 100 years, with no adjustment other than rebalancing.
 You can read the paper [here](https://www.artemiscm.com/research-market-views), under "The Allegory of the Hawk and Serpent".
-The serpent represents periods of asset growth and great returns for stocks and bonds (like the 1990s and 2010s in the US).
-The hawk represents various types of chaos, in which stocks and sometimes bonds perform poorly (like the 1930s and 1970s in the US).
-Together, they form the dragon.
+The serpent represents periods of asset growth and great returns for the major risk assets of stocks and bonds (like the 1980s and '90s in the US).
+The hawk represents various types of chaos, in which one or both of those risk assets perform poorly (like the 1930s and '70s in the US).
+Together, they represent cosmic balance and form the dragon.

+He states that conditions between 1980 and 2020 were perfectly suited to high returns for stocks and bonds in the US, and that those conditions are approaching a terminus.
+"The solution to [secular](https://www.investopedia.com/terms/s/secular.asp) decline is simple when you study financial history: find assets that can perform when Stocks and Bonds don't, and boldly size them in your portfolio regardless of short term performance."
+I don't necessarily endorse this view, nor his 18th-century use of capitalized words, but I think one should always act as if this thesis could be true!
+Ideally, you should be financially prepared at all times to enter a period of unusually poor returns for stocks and bonds.
+But as Cole emphasizes, major institutions like pension plans depend on the returns of stocks and bonds persisting as they have in recent history.

+&nbsp;

-Before discovering Australia, Europeans had encountered only white swans.
+Before landing in Australia, Europeans had encountered only white swans.
 In his well-known [book](https://libgen.is/search.php?req=Taleb+Black+Swan&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def), Nassim Taleb defined a proverbial "black swan" as an outlier which couldn't have been predicted on the basis of prior observation, which has an extreme impact — unlike the bird — and which humans try to explain afterward (often convincing themselves that it was predictable).

 <!--